International Judging System (IJS)

 In the IJS, competitors accumulate points based on the degree of difficulty (base value) of each technical element and how well each element is executed (grade of execution, or GOE).
 Skaters also earn points based on their overall skating ability and performance level through program component scores.

-The technical controller and assistant technical specialist support the primary technical specialist to ensure all elements are correctly identified.
+The technical controller and technical specialist 2 support the primary technical specialist to ensure all elements are correctly identified.
 Final decisions on elements and levels are determined by the majority opinion of the controller and two specialists.

 Both specialists and the controller are recorded with an audio tape during each program, and video will be available to verify calls.
 The elements can be reviewed after a skater’s performance, and scores can be changed accordingly.
 The scores are final once they are posted and announced to the public.